-When Google’s AlphaGo machine learning (ML) program defeated a human champion in the insanely complex board game Go, many dismissed it as yet another computing publicity stunt—a purpose-built parlor trick, more Barnum than business case.
+When Google’s AlphaGo machine learning program defeated a human champion in the insanely complex board game Go, many dismissed it as yet another computing publicity stunt – a purpose-built parlor trick, more Barnum than business case.

 They were mistaken.

-Research conducted by the Economist Intelligence Unit (EIU) and written in discussion with SAP shows that many organizations are moving ahead now, some aggressively, to integrate ML into their operations.
-For example, the survey of 360 organizations shows that on average 68% use ML to at least some extent today to enhance their business processes.
+Research conducted by the Economist Intelligence Unit (EIU) and written in discussion with SAP shows that many organizations are moving ahead now, some aggressively, to integrate machine learning into their operations.
+For example, the survey of 360 organizations shows that on average 68% use machine learning to at least some extent today to enhance their business processes.

-Our analysis of the data suggests that the rapid progress of ML is much more than an overreaction by management to another bout of technology hype.
-There are clear indications that organizations are using ML to signiﬁcantly improve performance across the breadth of their operations.
-Some are aiming even higher: to use ML to change their business models and oﬀer entirely new value propositions to customers.
+Our analysis of the data suggests that the rapid progress of machine learning is much more than an overreaction by management to another bout of technology hype.
+There are clear indications that organizations are using machine learning to signiﬁcantly improve performance across the breadth of their operations.
+Some are aiming even higher: to use machine learning to change their business models and oﬀer entirely new value propositions to customers.

 What is machine learning?

 A major discipline of artiﬁcial intelligence (AI), machine learning uses sophisticated algorithms to enable computers to “learn” from large amounts of data without being explicitly programmed.
 The more data the algorithms can access, the more they can learn.
 This enables software to adapt and improve the execution of tasks and processes autonomously and continuously.